garytyler/maxpytest/README.md

 # Overview

-Command line tool for testing with the [Pytest](https://docs.pytest.org/en/latest/)  framework in 3ds Max
+Command line tool for a friendly testing workflow using the [Pytest](https://docs.pytest.org/en/latest/)  framework in 3ds Max

 * Run tests with all 3ds Max Python APIs, including GUI/PySide2 libraries
-* Source dependencies from a [pipenv](https://pipenv.readthedocs.io/en/latest/) virtual environment; no need to install pip to 3ds Max
+* Source dependencies from a [pipenv](https://pipenv.readthedocs.io/en/latest/) virtual environment
 * Automate a new 3ds Max/python session for each tests invocation

 ## Setup